• Skip to main content

 So quick and easy and a tasty way to get more greens into your little ones!
 A vegan pesto that goes perfectly on your favorite platter.
 Dairy Free, Vegan, Gluten Free.

-What many people don’t realise is that garlic actually does ideally need to be eaten raw and crushed for its immune boosting properties to do their job.
+What many people don’t realise is that garlic does ideally need to be eaten raw and crushed for its immune-boosting properties to do their job.
 Crushing garlic releases an enzyme, called alliinase, that causes the formation of allicin.
 However, the heat from cooking can inactivate alliinase.
-According to research on garlic preparation methods, it only takes 60 seconds of microwaving whole cloves to lessen some of garlic's health benefits.
+According to research on garlic preparation methods, it only takes 60 seconds of microwaving whole cloves to lessen some of garlic’s health benefits.

-So to all those folks cooking away with their garlic thinking they are giving their immune system a boost, sorry to dampen your spirits (I don’t blame you I used to think this myself - it is a common misconception) unfortunately our old fave garlic does need to be consumed raw and crushed for maximum health benefits.
-Alternatively if using garlic to cook with, crush it first, leave it to stand for 10 minutes and add it to the dish toward the end of the cooking time.
-This has been found to allow time for alliinase to work before heat inactivates it.
+So to all those folks cooking away with their garlic thinking they are giving their immune system a boost, sorry to dampen your spirits (I don’t blame you I used to think this myself – it is a common misconception) unfortunately our old fave garlic does need to be consumed raw and crushed for maximum health benefits.

 I love to add this pesto to my Extra Crunchy Chia & Flaxseed Crackers topped with some avocado and tomato.
-This makes a healthy nutrient rich filling snack that is pretty darn tasty!
+This makes a healthy nutrient-rich filling snack that is pretty darn tasty!

 If you are looking for other healthy spreads & dips you may like to try: